 Title III and VI, support for English Learners and Indian, Hawaiian and Alaska Native students respectively, are federally funded programs available to qualifying students.
 For more information about these programs visit Federal Programs on the BSD7 website.

 DRESS CODE

-Students are expected to dress in an appropriate manner that reflects their individuality but does not interfere with the learning environment.
-Please see Appendix B or refer to the school dress code expectations document on the website.
+Students are expected to dress in an appropriate manner that does not interfere with the learning environment.
+Please see Appendix A or refer to the school dress code expectations document on the website.

 ELECTRONIC DEVICES